Shiners' War: 1837

 The violence would peak in 1837, when the area saw the highest annual Irish immigration to date, and during a time of financial crisis, rising prices, and increased unemployment in the lumber camps.

 In early January 1837, Aylen and his cronies disrupted the election of councillors to the Nepean Township Council, held in Bytown at John Stanley's Tavern.
 Aylen was elected as one of the three councillors.
 Nonetheless, he demanded that the other two positions be filled with his men as well, so a gang of 40 to 60 of his men stormed the meeting room.
 As result, several of Aylen's opponents, including James Johnson—who founded Bytown's first newspaper, the Bytown Independent and Farmer’s Advocate—were violently beaten with sticks and horse whips in both the meeting room and the Tavern's courtyard.
 The meeting ended with legitimate attendees fleeing, as well as having the provincial statutes and other important papers destroyed.
 Order would only be restored by intervention of the military.

 Ten days after the incident, an official inquiry into the riot was held by 4 Bytown magistrates.
 Most of the 12 or so witnesses who testified blamed Aylen for the affair; Aylen and his men did not testify.
 Concluding that intense measures were necessary in order to prevent such breach of the peace from occurring again, the magistrates recommended the establishment of a municipal police force as well as the building of a courthouse and jail in Bytown.

 In early March 1837, armed men went to the house of James Johnson, who had been beaten in the January riot, on the pretense of searching for a man.
 Shots were fired into the upstairs rooms, but nobody was hurt.
 Only a short time later, Johnson was ambushed on Sappers’ bridge by three assailants armed with guns and whips.
 The assailants nearly succeeded, but Johnson managed to jump into deep snow to save himself.
 This time, Shiners were not able to act with impunity: the three men who committed this act were captured and taken to Perth to stand trial.
 Aylen did break them out of jail, but they were subsequently recaptured in late 1837 and served 3 years with hard labour in a penitentiary for attempted murder.

 End to the violence

 By this time, Bytown citizens themselves were becoming better organized.
 Aylen, who had been charged with a number of offences over the years without any apparent consequence, either sold or rented out his properties on the Upper Canada side of the Ottawa River, and moved to Aylmer in Lower Canada, where he continued in the lumber business and apparently became a respected member of the community.
 He died in 1868.

 Occasional violence still occurred by groups claiming to be the Shiners until 1845.
 Nonetheless, while the terrorism continued into the late 1840s, the Shiners began to fade without Peter Aylen to lead them.

 Shiners

-It is unknown how the name "Shiners" was given to Irish Catholics of the region.
+It is unknown how the name "Shiners" was given to Irish involved in the fighting.
 Some possibilities exist: